Han Sun-hwa: Endorsements and other activities

+2010s

 Aside from her works with Secret, she also became active in acting, modelling and frequently participating in variety shows.
 In November 2010, Han won the best wedding dress idol award on MBC's Bouquet which landed her a magazine cover feature on Wedding 21s December issue.

 On February 2, 2011, Han guested on the KBS's Lunar New Year special, Idol Health Beauty Contest, during which she was chosen as the star with the healthiest and most beautiful skin.
 Han, along with many other female idols, participated in a skin evaluation by selected professionals.
 In the end, results showed that Han's skin appeared 10 years younger than her actual age.
 In April 2011, Han was chosen as the model for the cosmetics company The Skin House.
 Han reportedly received a $100,000 deposit for her six-month contract.
-She was the company's exclusive model from 2013 until May 2016.
+On May 29, 2014, the company announced that it had extended its exclusive modeling contract with Han for the third time.

-In February 2015, Han signed a deal with popular handbag brand St Scott London as their exclusive model for Spring/Summer 2015 collection.
-In August 2015, it was announced that Han, along with Super Junior's Choi Siwon, would be the honorary ambassador of the 11th Jecheon International Music & Film Festival (JIMFF).
+In February 2015, Han signed a deal with popular handbag brand St. Scott LONDON as their exclusive model for Spring/Summer 2015 collection.
+In August 2015, it was announced that Han, along with Super Junior's Choi Si-won, would be the honorary ambassador of the 11th Jecheon International Music & Film Festival (JIMFF).

 Along with Secret, Han has been featured as a model for various endorsement deals such as Grand Mer, Nike, Nene Chicken, Good Day Soju and Parkga among others.
 Along with Jun Hyo-seong, B.A.P's Kim Him-chan and Bang Yong-guk, Han was chosen as a model for Kellan sportswear 11/12 Winter Collection in September 2011.

+2020–present

+In 2022, Han appeared in endorsements for several brands.
+In January, she became a brand model for Soomgo, a South Korean local services marketplace, and in March, for I'm Real, a color mask brand.
+In June, she was appointed as the brand ambassador for Compagna, a women's clothing brand.
+In February 2025, the brand confirmed the continuation of their partnership with Han for the third consecutive year.

+In February 2023, Han was named the brand muse for Public Beacon, a South Korean fashion eyewear brand.
+In May 2023, she featured as the brand model for Kooksoondang makgeolli.
+As part of the Kooksoondang campaign, a YouTube commercial titled "Han Sun-hwa's Happiness in a Liquor Commercial" was released, which accumulated 6.4 million views as of April 2024.

+In September 2025, Han appeared in the first episode of the promotional web drama series His Imagination Doesn't Become Reality for SK Telecom, South Korea's largest wireless carrier and a subsidiary of the SK Group, to advertise its T Membership benefits.
+The series, released on the company's YouTube channel, featured her alongside actor Park Byung-eun.
+In November 2025, she featured as a brand model in a social media commercial for CJ CheilJedang's Beksul 10-Min Cook line of Korean meal sauces.